fb42000/kanzi/README.md

 To resolve this error, (do not select another item and then OK in the prompt otherwise you will lose all the JSON code inserted); In the JSON editor window scroll to Line 4 "invocation name" and insert within the RED inverted commas a **Name** (it can be anything at this stage just to move past the 'error')

 Select **Save Model**  This should then populate all the intents and slots and allows you to select your prefered invocation name below.
-Note it will still report an error when saving as we then need to populate the custom slot values, but all the main JSON code is now saved.
+Note it will still report an error when saving as we then need to populate the custom slot values, but all the main JSON schema is now saved.

 ![JSON Editor](http://i.imgur.com/tdwfGCQ.png)